••• Current and coming soon…

 The best mud we got was collected near Barry Island, South Wales.
 The tides from the Severn estuary leave a thick sludgy sediment full of great electrically-charged Shewanella bacteria.

 •– Combover Jo on the road again ———————

-Just about to start upgrading my robotic installation Am I Robot for an interesting exhibition run by the Craft Council in Hull UK, July-September.
+I am currently upgrading my robotic installation Am I Robot for the States of Play exhibition run by the Craft Council in Hull UK, July-September.
 Am I Robot features the friendly robot called Combover Jo, wandering around the floor and sometimes keen to talk to visitors.